 Field-hunting tip

-Look in pegmatites and mica schists country — that is the host setting where alexandrite typically forms.
+Look in pegmatites and mica schists country, the host setting where alexandrite typically forms.
 If you start seeing phlogopite, emerald, phenakite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, often cyclic twins habit, so train your eye for that shape before scanning the outcrop.